 - Activate the message feature: Some travelers prefer to send a message over a phone call.
 Make it easy for them to do so.
 Similar to responding to reviews, back and forth messages helps improve customer interaction.

-- Share posts on your listing: Whether it’s a blog article, event, or special promotion, you can create a post with an image, text, and call to action button.
+- Share posts on your listing: You can create a post on Google for tour promotions or discounts, blog articles, or special events.
 Keep in mind that posts expire within seven days, so you’ve got to be timely with them.